CMU-313/CMU-313.github.io/assignments/hw4.md

 Note that the default flask service in the starter code should be run, and is accessible, on port 5000.
-The following commands should work to build the docker container and confirm that the service is running:
+The following commands should work to build the docker container and confirm that the service is running, but you should run these from the dockefile directory:

 > docker build -t ml:latest .
 >